-Success will be the number of people actively participating in each area.
+Success will be measured by the number of people actively participating in each area.

 e.g. towards a maximum of 20 groups of 20 persons in one area.

-Bring rural poor people into a situation of having food security
+Bring rural poor people into a position of having food security

 Activities» Training in improved agricultural practices

-Success will be to see everyone in the groups to have a 12 month food supply and to get into a surplus situation
+Success will be to see each member of every group to have a 12 month food supply and to get into a surplus situation

 Activities» Training in simple saving, record keeping, financial skills.